GStreamer/gstreamer/markdown/tools/gst-launch.md

 form `property=value`.

-For a more complete description of possible PIPELINE-DESCRIPTIONS see the section *pipeline description* below or consult the GStreamer documentation.
+For a more complete description of possible PIPELINE-DESCRIPTIONS see the section [Pipeline Description](#pipeline-description) below or consult the GStreamer documentation.

 Please note that `gst-launch-1.0` is primarily a debugging tool.
 You should not build applications on top of it.
 For applications, use the